Home / Products / Technical Glass / Flat Glass for Technical Applications

 EAGLE2000 Lightweight Low Alkali Glass

-EAGLE2000 is a lightweight alkaline earth boro-aluminosilicate glass with a virtually alkali-free material composition.
+EAGLE2000 lightweight alkaline earth boro-aluminosilicate glass has a virtually alkali-free material composition.
 The glass is ideal for AMLCD and COG (chip-on-glass) applications.
 It has excellent surface quality, flatness, and a low mechanical density.
 More details

 7059 Barium-Borosilicate Glass